silentorb/game-design/docs/social-strategy-rpg.md

 * How to make a game revolving around dialog choices where:
   * Choices matter
   * Losing is measurable/numeric
-  * State and options are generalized (as opposed to being a predefined graph)
+  * State and options are generalized (as opposed to being a graph of specialized logic)
   * The player is well-informed (not just guessing at what will happen when certain dialog options are selected)
   * Strategy is rewarded